Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: Lipschitz continuity of optimal response function

 For any $\theta_i', \theta_i'' \in \Theta_i$,

-which implies the Lipschitz continuity of $\nabla_{a_i} \vt_i(a_i, f_{-i}, \theta_i)$ in $\theta_i$ with modulus $\kappa_i$. $ \square$
+which implies the Lipschitz continuity of $\nabla_{a_i} \phi_i(a_i, f_{-i}, \theta_i)$ in $\theta_i$ with modulus $\kappa_i$. $ \square$

-Proposition \ref{prop: marginal-vt} postulates that the marginal expected utility $\nabla_{a_i}\vartheta_i(a_i,f_{-i},\theta_i)$ is Lipschitz in the type $\theta_i$ (modulus $\kappa_i$), providing stability in the own–type dimension and thereby bounding how the player’s marginal expected utility varies with $\theta_i$.
-To obtain a global Lipschitz estimate for the player's optimal response function, we further make the following assumption.
+Proposition \ref{prop:lipschitz} shows that the marginal expected utility $\nabla_{a_i}\phi_i(a_i,f_{-i},\theta_i)$ is Lipschitz in the type $\theta_i$ (modulus $\kappa_i$), providing stability in the own–type dimension and thereby bounding how the player’s marginal expected utility varies with $\theta_i$.
+The next theorem shows the Lipschitz continuity of the optimal response function $\A_i^*(f_{-i}, \theta_i)$ with respect to $\theta_i$ .